 The Central Business District (CBD) is 42 kilometres distant, and it takes around one hour to go there.
 Rouse Hill is within around a 7-10 minute drive from Box Hill.
 Vineyard and Riverstone are the closest stations at this site.

-Despite being one of Sydney's most popular neighbourhoods, the cost of living in Box Hill is quite low when compared to other suburbs.
+Despite being one of Sydney's most popular neighbourhoods, the cost of living in there is quite low when compared to other suburbs.
 According to a survey, rental expenses in Box Hill are quite inexpensive when compared to other areas.
 Job possibilities are available close by in the expanding suburb.
 The neighbourhood is quite safe for youngsters and has a really pleasant atmosphere.
 People here like mowing lawns and spending time in parks with their families.
 The wonderful neighbourhood is especially ideal for young couples and families with children.
 Many athletic clubs, recreational grounds, and commercial centres are under construction, while Rouse Hill remains the nearest shopping centre for now.

 English speakers account for 82 percent of the population of Box Hill, with Maltese accounting for 5%.
 Residents here actively speak Italian, Arabic, Mandarin, Punjabi, and several other languages.
 The bulk of the people here are Catholics, Protestants, and atheists.